luke-j-smith/turtle/interpreter/README.md

 # Interpreter
-The interpreter takes a Turtle program specified in a text file as its input and draws the program (i.e., the 'turtle' moving around) to the screen.
-The interpreter will continue to draw the 'turtle' until it reaches the end of the program or an error in the program, at which point it will exit and display a message detailing the error.
+The interpreter takes a Turtle program, specified in a text file, as its input and draws the program (i.e., the 'turtle' moving around) to the screen.
+The interpreter will continue to draw the 'turtle' until it reaches either the end of the program or an error, at which point it will exit and display a message detailing the error.
 The program can be stopped at any point by clicking on the terminal.

 ## neillsdl2
 There are two files ```neillsdl2.c``` and ```neillsdl2.h``` that I have not written.
 These were written by Neill Campbell (http://www.bristol.ac.uk/engineering/people/neill-w-campbell/index.html) to facilitate the use of SDL2 in the assignment (as the direct use of this library was not being assessed).